Majority of 39 UK truck victims likely from Vietnam - priest

 “This is a catastrophe for our community.”

-Nam said families told him they knew relatives were traveling to the UK at the time and had been unable to contact their loved ones.
+Nam said families told him they knew relatives were travelling to the UK at the time and had been unable to contact their loved ones.

 Vietnam’s foreign ministry said in a statement on Saturday that it had instructed its London embassy to assist British police with the identification of victims.